 Hood in-mast furler

 Behind-the-Mast Furlers: Although more uncommon, and typically a custom built, non-OEM afterthought, the behind-the-mast furler is also an option to help overcome your mainsail management woes.
-With Facnor’s behind the mast furler being the exception, the behind-the-mast furler has the additional advantage of being externally mounted; so there is no little slot to try and squeeze the sail in between.
+Facnor’s CF Range Furlers and CDI’s Mainsail Furler offer purpose built aftermarket options for behind-the-mast furling.
+The Facnor model being the one exception, a behind-the-mast system has the additional advantage of being externally mounted; so there is “Typically” no little slot to try and squeeze the sail in between.
 Due to these furlers being essentially a headsail furler mounted on the aft face of the mast, they make life a little easier when it comes to diagnosis, repair, service or even a jam.

 In the case of the behind the mast furler, you’ll need to talk to your local rigger and ask about what system they might use and how they would go about installing it.